-- Now run the below command to start Emacs with WhizzyTeX
+- Now run the below command to start Emacs with WhizzyTeX.

 24. Visual Studio Code with LaTeX-Workshop

 LaTeX Workshop is an extension for Visual Studio Code.
 This plugin has some all in one feature for LaTeX typesetting with Visual Studio Code.
 It supports cross-platform for Windows, Mac, and Linux.
-It can also save LaTeX to pdf automatically and have pdf viewer inbuilt.
-Moreover, Syntax Highlighting, Code Completion, Code Folding, Spell Checking, Project Management, etc. are the main features of this LaTeX editing plugin with Visual Studio.
+It can also save LaTeX to pdf automatically and have a pdf viewer inbuilt.
+Moreover, Syntax Highlighting, Code Completion, Code Folding, Spell Checking, Project Management, etc., are the main features of this LaTeX editing plugin with Visual Studio.